 I start with a prelude, telling Emacs about package manager details: mainly

-where to find packages and to install use-package
+where to find packages and to install use-package if it isn’t already

 available.

-;; package manager setup
+;;;; package manager setup;;

 (require 'package)